Rocroverss/Defender-II-PS-Vita-Port/README.md

 # Defender II PS Vita Port

+Defender II is a pretty classic tower defense / castle defense game where you protect your castle from endless waves of enemies using a bow and powerful magic.

+You play as the last defender, shooting arrows manually while upgrading your strength, speed, and abilities.
+As the game goes on, enemies become stronger and more challenging, so you’ll need to improve your skills and unlock new defenses like magic towers and special powers.

 `app-c-cpp` contains the native C++/VitaGL port of Defender II for PS Vita.
 This is the Vita-specific side of the project: source code, packaging files, bundled Vita assets, and the helper script used to prepare the required game data.

 > [!WARNING]